osic/ref-impl-kolla/documents/ease-of-use/2-osic-deploy-kolla.md

 sudo sed -i 's/^#kolla_external_vip_address.*/kolla_external_vip_address: "'${INTERNAL_IP}'"/' $GLOBALS_FILE

 #Kolla requires atleast two interfaces on Target Hosts: <br/>
-FIRST_INTERFACE which is used as network interface for api, storage, #cluster and tunnel and which should have an IP address.This interface should be the one on which Ironic IP is assigned.<br/>.
+#FIRST_INTERFACE which is used as network interface for api, storage, <br/>cluster and tunnel and which should have an IP address.This interface should be the one on which Ironic IP is assigned.<br/>.
-SECOND_INTERFACE which is used as external interface for neutron can be the same as FIRST_INTERFACE or one can specify another interface wiht/without IP.
+#SECOND_INTERFACE which is used as external interface for neutron can be the same as FIRST_INTERFACE or one can specify another interface wiht/without IP.

 FIRST_INTERFACE=<Target-host-interface-with-ip>
 SECOND_INTERFACE=<Target-host-interface-without-ip>